Last Updated on by

 Many people spend 40 hours a week at their desks.
 And that is not all.
 They tend to spend even more time on their computer at home.

 As much as desk jobs may not seem to be physically demanding, they can surely cause us some physical difficulties.
-Although it is “just a desk job’’, spending all day at a desk working on a computer can cause total havoc on our bodies in the form of lower back pain, a very tight neck, wrist pain, and our bodies frequently get stuck.
+Although it is “just a desk job’’, spending all day at a desk working on a computer can cause total havoc on our bodies in the form of lower back pain, a very tight neck, wrist pain (which you can actually resolve by getting a proper mouse pad with wrist rest), and our bodies frequently get stuck.